4 Takeaways From Joe Biden's Big Win In South Carolina

 Former Vice President Joe Biden had a big night in South Carolina, showing his promised strength with black voters.

-If he had lost, Biden's campaign was likely dead.
-But he far exceeded expectations with a 30-point win in the state's Democratic presidential primary.
+If he had lost, Biden's campaign would likely have been dead.
+But he far exceeded expectations, with a nearly 30-point win in the state's Democratic presidential primary.

 "And we are very much alive," Biden said during his victory speech Saturday night.